tiramizoo/oxid-plugin/README.md

 ## Customer checkout flow

-*   Checkout has 5 steps.
+Checkout has 5 steps.
 Step 1 - Cart, Step 2 - Address, Step 3 - Pay, Step 4 - Order, Step 5 - Ready

-*   User adds items to basket (All items added by user have to have tiramizoo service enabled, directly or by parent category)
+All items added by user have to have tiramizoo service enabled, directly or by parent category

+*   User adds items to basket.

 *   User goes to checkout (Step 1)

-*   User specifies delivery address (Step 2) *Warning: We highly recommend to set customer's phone number as a required field (@TODO: link how to specify).
-It enables courier to contact customer when necessary
+*   User specifies delivery address (Step 2)

-*   Between (Step 2) and (Step 3) plugin verify if package can be delivered with Tiramizoo.
-In case package is too big, or delivery address is outside of avaialble service areas (Retail locations) tiramizoo will not appear as delivery option

 *   User selects tiramizoo as a delivery option (Step 3)

 *   User selects delivery time window - when he wants courier to deliver (Step 3)

-*   User selects payment method (Step 3) (please remember that cash on delivery should not be available for tiramizoo service)
+*   User selects payment method (Step 3)

-*   User selects payment option in Step 3 and go to step 4

-*   User verifies and confirms (corrects if needed) order by going to step 5
+*   User verifies and confirms (or corrects if needed) order by going to step 5

 *   Between Step 4 and Step 5 plugin sends request to tiramizoo to create order